Sherri Shepherd Shows Off Jaw-Dropping Weight Loss on Instagram

 Getting it in!!!
 Over 260 days #sugarfree … can’t begin to describe how #amazing I feel.
 Energy, clarity of thought and mind.
 Focused … patient w my son.
 Hearing from God a lot more clearly.
 Present.
 I’ve done this slowly and steadily and since March I’ve come down over 25lbs.
 This is not a fad- it’s my life that is at stake. – It feels so good to feel #good #sherrishepherd #teamhealthy #ketodiva???? #jesus #grateful (T-shirt – @ceochicks / camouflage jeans @centerstage_boutique / thigh hi boots @guess @macys) – (for a great #keto mentor follow @blackketogirl – she is a wealth of information and has helped me tremendously do #ketogenic the #safe & #healthy way) #keepyoureyesontheprize and the #prize is my #life

-Shepherd has been cataloging her weight loss on Instagram with a hope to inspire others to kick their bad-eating habits and improve their over all health.
+Shepherd has been cataloging her weight loss on Instagram, hoping to inspire others to kick their bad-eating habits and to improve their overall health.
 She also credits her transformation to her kids — getting healthy so that she can be there for them longer.

 “Sometimes you go through stuff and you want to just grab something sweet.
 Ex-husbands, things like that.
 And I was doing that and Jeffrey was in the backseat, Wendy, and I was eating something I wasn’t supposed to.
 He said, ‘Mommy, if you die, who’s going to be my bodyguard?’
 I said, ‘What are you talking about?’
 ‘Who’s going to watch me?’
 And literally I said, ‘Sherri, you’ve got to do something different,'” Shepherd said on the Wendy Williams Show, as Us Weekly reported.

-Shepherd also gave a shoutout to another weight loss program — she used the hashtag “ketodiet” in her post, alluding to the actress participating in the trendy diet, a favorite among celebrities.
+Shepherd also gave a shout-out to another weight loss program — she used the hashtag “ketodiet” in her post, alluding to the actress participating in the trendy diet, which is a favorite among celebrities.